 The best tasting soup is made with homemade stock from the bones of your leftover turkey carcass, along with a chopped onion, carrot and couple stalks of celery.
 Just put everything in a large soup pot along with enough fresh water to cover everything up.
 Heat to boiling and then lower the heat to a simmer.

 You don’t really need a recipe to make homemade stock or broth.
 Just use what you have.
-But if you’re more comfortable with one, here’s a more detailed recipe for making homemade turkey stock at Taste of Home.
+But if you’re more comfortable with one, here’s a more detailed recipe for making homemade turkey broth in your crock pot.

 And of course, you can skip the stock making step altogether and use boxed broth instead!